chrt-io/chrt/README.md

 # chrt
 **Chrt** is a free, open source JavaScript library with the goal of creating a more spontaneous experience to make charts.
 Coding with chrt should be as simple as snapping together building blocks, where each block is an element of the chart.

-`chrt` is still a **WORK IN PROGRESS**.
-For better support and documentation, please come back in few months after we will announce the first beta version.
+`chrt` is still a _WORK IN PROGRESS_, for better support and documentation, please come back in few months after we will announce the first beta version.
 For more info mail to sayhi@chrt.io

 ### Resources
 - [How to install](#how-to-install)